niuus/Snes9xRX/README.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

-Once you load a game you can access another option menu by pressing the "Home" button.
+Once you load a game you can access another option menu by pressing the Wii controller's "Home" button / Gamecube controller's C-stick left.
 This will bring up the Save, Load, Reset, Controller and Cheats options.
 From this menu you can also return to the File Browser by selecting "Main Menu".
 To leave the menu and resume game play select "Close".

 The Save option will allow you to save either your SRAM or a Snapshot.
 Once you've selected Save two options will appear named "New SRAM" and "New Snapshot".
 Clicking on these will create a new save.
 Once you have a save you can save over it by selecting it instead of a "New" option.
 The Load option will allow you to load your saved SRAM or Snapshot.
+The Delete option allows you to delete any of your snapshots or SRAM saves.
 Reset will reset the game.
-If you pick Controller you can toggle between which controller you wish to use to control your game with.
-The last option, Cheats, will allow you to toggle your cheat codes (see below).
+If you pick Controller you can toggle between which compatible SNES peripheral you wish to use your game with, be it a two controllers, Multitap (4 players), Mouse, Superscope, or the Konami's Justifier lightgun.
+Finally, the option Cheats will allow you to toggle your cheat codes.

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                                  CHEATS  |